Pork Butt Burnt Ends Recipe

 The Rub

-The amounts you will need can be found in the recipe card.
-These spices are listed just so you can get a quick overview.
+The amounts you will need are in the recipe card.
+These spices are listed so that you can get a quick overview.

 As I previously said, this stuff rocks.
 It’s not oversweet or over-spicy.

-It’s a nice perfect balance that goes great with this, as well as other smoked pork cooks.
+It’s a perfect balance that goes great with this and other smoked pork cooks.

 The Glaze